durveshop/durvesh8085/README.md

 # durvesh808
 Count of odd as well as even
-C000 XRA A ;Clear accumulator
+C000 XRA A ;Clear accumulator.
 C001 MVI C ;Set Counter as Reg.C with 05H.
-C002 05
+C002 05.
-C003 MVI D ;Set Odd Counter as Reg.D as 00H
+C003 MVI D ;Set Odd Counter as Reg.D as 00H.
-C004 00
+C004 00.
-C005 MVI E ;Set Even Counter as Reg.E as 00H
+C005 MVI E ;Set Even Counter as Reg.E as 00H.
-C006 00
+C006 00.
-C007 LXI H ;Initialize memory pointer at C040H
+C007 LXI H ;Initialize memory pointer at C040H.
-C008 40
+C008 40.
-C009 C0
+C009 C0.
 C00A MOV AM ;Copy Data Byte in Reg.A
 C00B RRC  ;Rotate contents of Reg.A towards Right
 C00C JC ODD ;If CY = 1 , GO TO Label ODD